WilyWren2/ReactNativeAxaMobileSdk/README.md

 ### isInPrivateZone( callback )
 <details>
-<summary>Use this API to determine if the SDK is in a private zone.</summary>
+<summary>Use this API to determine whether the SDK is in a private zone.</summary>

 Parameters:
-- callback is a function which expects a boolean value
+- callback is a function that expects a Boolean value.

 ```
 AXASDK.isInPrivateZone((inPrivateZone) => {